openflighthpc/render-server/docs/routes.md

 ### Create

-Create a new `template` resource with a unique `type` and `name` combination.
-An error will be raised if the `type`/`name` pair has already been taken.
+Create a new `template` resource with a unique `name`.
+An error will be raised if the `name` has already been taken.
 The optional `payload` field should given the content of the template.
 A blank template will be created if it is omitted.

 ```
 POST /templates